Create a Killer Resume and Cover Letter

 What You Do

 Focusing on the type of role/position you want as your new job drives the focus of this resume.
-If you worked in Marketing and Sales but want to focus on the Marketing side, then your resume should be a functional design with a focus on your marketing skills.
+If you have worked in marketing and sales but want to focus on the marketing side, then your resume should be functionally designed focusing on your marketing skills.

 Where You Work

-Maybe it’s not about what you do, but where you do it (meaning your industry).
-In that case, you will want your resume to focus on industry-specific skills versus role-specific skills.
+Maybe it’s not about what you do but where you do it (your industry).
+In that case, you will want your resume to focus on industry versus role-specific skills.
 This is still considered a skills-based resume (like the one above), just different skills focus.

 Keeping Track